code/lib-shimport/README.md

 Shimport *only* transpiles the `import` and `export` statements in your code.
 If you want to use other features in browsers that do not support them, they will need to be transpiled separately.

 Shimport also expects to be able to use `Array.from`, `fetch`, `Map` and `URL`.
 On browsers like Internet Explorer, you will need to bring your own polyfills.
-One easy way to get these is to use something like [Polyfill.io](https://polyfill.io).

 ## Caveats